codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 The sdk provides the method `getItem` to query specific items from the database, we have to build a `GetItemRequest` passing the `tableName` and the `key`.

 The `key` is a map with the name of your Primary Key and the value that you want to query.
-The return of `getItem` is a `GetItemResponse` that have only two methods `item` and `consumedCapacity`.
+The return of `getItem` is a `GetItemResponse` that has only two methods `item` and `consumedCapacity`.
 In this case we get the `item` which is `Map<String, Attribute>` where we can map to our Task object.
 Building the `AttributeValue` isn't very complex but the naming behind the methods isn't the best, so you can look at the [docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html) to know what they do.
 Finally, we compare the task from the database with our task.

 The only thing missing is our actual class and the call for the save method between the setup and the assert.